 As a married couple with kids we are not so fortunate to have a date night every week.
 Therefore we try and schedule one at least once a month.
-However last night was not scheduled and was just a spontaneous last minute decision.
+However our date last night was not scheduled and was just a spontaneous last minute decision.
 The girls were sleeping over at their grandparents and this was a perfect opportunity for a date night.
 Brent and I decided to do something very casual and ended up up going to Foresters Arms Pub and Restaurant.
 Please note this is not a paid or guest review of Foresters.

 Scheduling a date night when you are married is very important but it doesn’t have to be fancy and doesn’t always have to be romantic.
 So last night we decided to do something very casual and ended up at the pub.